-- For subsequent election periods, the Medicaid agency requires the hospice agency to: - Obtain a signed, written certification statement of the client's terminal illness. - Document in the client's medical file that a verbal certification was obtained and follow up with a documented verbal certification and written certification signed by the medical director of the hospice agency or a physician member of the hospice agency. - ✓ Place the written certification of the client's terminal illness in the client's medical file: - Within 2 calendar days following the beginning of a subsequent election period. - > Before billing the Medicaid agency for the hospice services.
+- For subsequent election periods, HCA requires the hospice agency to: - Obtain a signed, written certification statement of the client's terminal illness. - Document in the client's medical file that a verbal certification was obtained and follow up with a documented verbal certification and written certification signed by the medical director of the hospice agency or a physician member of the hospice agency.

+- Place the written certification of the client's terminal illness in the client's medical file: - Within 2 calendar days following the beginning of a subsequent election period. - Before billing HCA for the hospice services.